-The US EPA, California Air Resources Board, and CPE are pleased to explain the Federal and California Emission Control Systems warranty on your 2025 small off-road engine (SORE) and equipment.
-In the United States and California, new small off-road engines (SORE) and new equipment that use small off-road engines (SORE) must be designed, built and equipped to meet the State's stringent anti-smog standards.

-CPE must warrant the emission control system on your small off-road engine (SORE) and equipment for the period of time listed below, provided there has been no abuse, neglect or improper maintenance of your small off-road engine (SORE) and equipment leading to the failure of the emission control system.
+The US EPA and CPE are pleased to explain the Federal Emission Control Systems Warranty on your 2025 small off-road engine (SORE) and engine powered equipment.
+New engines and equipment must be designed, built and equipped, at the time of sale, to meet U.S. EPA regulations for small off-road engines (SORE).
+CPE warrants the emission control system on your small off-road engine (SORE) and equipment for the period of time listed below, provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your equipment.

-Your emission control system may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic converter, fuel tanks, fuel lines (for liquid fuel and fuel vapors), fuel caps, valves, canisters, filters, clamps, connectors, and other associated components.
-Also included may be hoses, belts, and other emission related assemblies.
-Where a warrantable condition exits, CPE will repair your small off-road engine (SORE) and equipment at no cost to you including diagnosis, parts and labor.
+Your emission control system may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic converter and fuel lines.
+Also included may be hoses, belts, connectors and other emission related assemblies.
+Where a warrantable condition exits, CPE will repair your small off-road engine (SORE) at no cost to you including diagnosis, parts and labor.

-MANUFACTURER'S WARRANTY COVERAGE:
+MANUFACTURER'S EMISSION CONTROL SYSTEM WARRANTY COVERAGE:

-This Emissions Control System is warranted for two years.
-If any emissions-related part on your small off-road engine (SORE) and equipment is defective, the part will be repaired or replaced by CPE.
+This emission control system is warranted for two years, subject to provisions set forth below.
+If, during the warranty period, an emission related part on your engine is defective in materials or workmanship, the part will be repaired or replaced by CPE.